Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 - Alcohol Restrictions: While alcohol is available, drinking in public is not appreciated.

-- Drug Laws: Sri Lanka has strict drug laws, so make sure you avoid illegal substances.
+- Drug Laws: Sri Lanka has a very stringent drug policy, and therefore, you must not risk taking illegal drugs.

 - Photography Rules: Be mindful when taking photos, especially of government buildings and religious sites.